mapstruct/mapstruct/NEXT_RELEASE_CHANGELOG.md

 }
 ```

-In order for the same to be generated in 1.6.
-The mapper needs to look like:
+In order for the same to be generated in 1.6, the mapper needs to look like this:

 ```java
 @Mapper